BulletStormXT/BulletStormXT/README.md

 ## About me

-🔭 I’m currently working on my Portfolio
-🌱 I’m currently learning at DCI (Digital Career Institute)
+🔭 I’m currently working on a little node.JS JavaScript Project 🌱 I’m currently studying at DCI (Digital Career Institute)
 👯 I’m looking to collaborate at an big project
-💬 Ask me about HTML CSS
+💬 Ask me about Germany
 ✨ Creating bugs since 2020
-📚 I'm currently learning to be a Web Developer
+📚 I'm currently learning to be a Full Stack Web Developer
 🎯 Goals: working for a great Company
-🎲 Fun fact: I've never been in London
+🎲 Fun fact: I've never been in Paris

 ### What do I currently learn at the DCI?